Choose your model

 What’s new about the Dyson Purifier Big+Quiet range?

-While our current generation purifiers circulate clean air around the whole room¹⁰, the Dyson Purifier Big+Quiet projects air over 32 feet, creating the circulation power to purify large spaces.¹ Featuring our largest ever filtration system, the purifier captures 99.97% pollutants as small as 0.3 microns, gases² and destroys formaldehyde.⁴ It’s acoustically engineered to operate quietly – even at its highest power setting.
+While our current generation of purifiers circulate clean air around the whole room, the Dyson Purifier Big+Quiet projects air over 32 feet, creating the circulation power to purify large spaces.¹ Featuring our most advanced filtration system yet, the Big+Quiet captures 99.97% of ultrafine pollutants as small as 0.3 microns⁶, gases⁵ and destroys formaldehyde.⁷ It’s also acoustically engineered to operate quietly – even at its highest power setting.

 What size room can the Dyson Purifier Big+Quiet Formaldehyde purify?

-We've tested the Dyson Purifier Big+Quiet extensively – to ensure the sensors, filtration system and motor work together to purify a large living space.
+We've tested the Dyson Purifier Big+Quiet extensively – to ensure the sensors, filtration system and motor work together to purify large living spaces.
+It has the projection power to purify spaces up to 100m².

 How does the machine purify a whole room?

-We’ve re-engineered our purifiers to deliver three key features to purify a whole room evenly.¹ Long range projection creates the circulation power to draw even-distant pollutants back to the purifier.
-An integrated sensor system accurately detects and reports pollutants.
-Finally, an advanced HEPA H13 grade filtration system captures gases² and 99.97% of ultra-fine particles as small as 0.3 microns, destroying formaldehyde.⁴ Purified air is then projected back into the room and the cycle repeats.
+We’ve re-engineered the Big+Quiet to deliver three key features to purify a large spaces.¹ Long-range projection creates the circulation power to draw even distant pollutants into the purifier.
+Our integrated sensor system detects and reports pollutants from around the room.
+Finally, three phases of purification sit within the machine, fully sealed to HEPA H13 grade.
+Capturing gases⁵, odours, ultrafine particles⁶ and destroying formaldehyde.⁷ Purified air is then projected back into the room and the cycle repeats.

-Formaldehyde is a colourless and potentially harmful gas that can be found in many household products and emitted for years.
-Sources of formaldehyde can include woods, glues, paints, varnishes, air fresheners, mattresses, household cleaners, and some fabrics found in household flooring and furniture.
+Formaldehyde is a colourless and potentially harmful gas found in some household furnishings and products.
+Sources of formaldehyde include some woods, glues, paints, varnishes, air fresheners, mattresses, household cleaners, and some fabrics found in household flooring, carpets and furniture.
+Formaldehyde can continue to be emitted for years, which means the gas can build up in your home.
+The Dyson Purifier Big+Quiet Formaldehyde range features a lifetime Selective Catalytic Oxidation (SCO) filter which traps formaldehyde in tunnels, breaking it down into water and CO₂, and never needs to be replaced.

 Can I leave my Dyson air purifier on all the time?

-Dyson purifiers are optimal when left switched on in auto-mode.
-This allows the purifier to constantly monitor your air quality, and automatically sense and capture pollutants.
-It adjusts the airflow speed, only purifying when needed.10 The Dyson Purifier Big+Quiet range offers enhanced energy efficiency, providing nearly double the clean air delivery rate per watt versus our current generation purifiers.¹¹
+Dyson purifiers perform at an optimal level when used in Auto mode.
+This mode means the purifier will constantly monitor your air quality, automatically sensing and capturing pollutants.
+It will adjust airflow speed, and only purify or use energy when it’s necessary.
+The Dyson Purifier Big+Quiet range offers enhanced energy efficiency, providing nearly double the clean air delivery rate per watt, compared to our current generation of purifiers.

 -